danmarksmiljoeportal/lagvaelgeren/doc/frontend/README.md

 <img width="735" alt="image" src="https://user-images.githubusercontent.com/3703683/223683566-80f5932f-fe38-4676-a168-301979a8c423.png">

 The content of the [LayerControl](#layercontrol) can be modified by the application if needed.
-But it is possible to add datasets to the UI by using the DataStore component.
+But it is possible to add datasets to the UI by using the [DatasetStore](#datasetstore) component.

 Basic implementation:
 ```javascript